YSEALI Seeds for the Future

 How will I know if my project was awarded funding?

-The award announcement will occur in January 2020, thus, your project should plan to be ten months starting in late January 2020.
+The award announcement will occur in February-March 2021, thus, your project should plan to be nine months starting in March 2021.
+The winning teams will be notified first via email.
+Other applicants will also receive an email notification.

 How will funding be dispersed?